apache/pulsar-site/docs/concepts-messaging.md

 ##### Auto-split Consistent Hashing

 Auto-split Consistent Hashing assumes each consumer is mapped into a Hash Ring.
-It's a range of number from 0 to MAX_INT (32-bit) in which if you traverse the range, when reaching MAX_INT, the next number would be zero.
-It is as if you took a line starting from 0 ending at MAX_INT and bent into a circle such that the end glues to the start:
+It's a range of number from 0 to 65,535 in which if you traverse the range, when reaching 65,535, the next number would be zero.
+It is as if you took a line starting from 0 ending at 65,535 and bent into a circle such that the end glues to the start:

 ```
- MAX_INT -----++--------- 0
+ 65,535 ------++--------- 0
               ||
          , - ~ ~ ~ - ,
      , '               ' ,